-Medicare Part A
+- Original Medicare includes Part A and Part B.

-Medicare Part A helps to cover the following:
+Helps cover the following:

-- inpatient care in hospitals (such as critical access hospitals, inpatient rehabilitation facilities, and long-term care hospitals)
+Inpatient care in hospitals (such as critical access hospitals, inpatient rehabilitation facilities, and long-term care hospitals)

-- inpatient care in a skilled nursing facility
+Inpatient care in a skilled nursing facility

 If you already receive benefits from Social Security or the Railroad Retirement Board (RRB), your Medicare Part A coverage will automatically start as soon as you qualify.
 If you aren’t getting Social Security benefits (for example, if you’re still working), you may need to sign yourself up for Part A, even if you are eligible to receive Part A at no cost.